nearst/laconia/packages/laconia-event/README.md

 #### `event.kinesisJson`

 Creates an instance of `inputConverter` that will parse kinesis event data into JSON format.
-Kinesis event data is stored in base64 and stored in a nested structure,
+The `inputConverter` will also handle the Kinesis event data format which are stored in base64 and buried in a nested structure.

 Example: